The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 - Guaranteed Analysis: Crude Protein: min 8.1%, Crude Fat: min 4.5%, Crude Fiber: max 0.9%, Moisture: max 66.8%; 38 kcal/oz.

 - Features: This meal is good for pups with sensitivities to more common meats

 - Ingredients: Ground lamb, sweet potatoes, apples, lamb liver, quinoa, broccoli, dicalcium phosphate, potassium chloride, salt, natural flavor, calcium carbonate, salmon oil, minerals (ferrous fumarate, zinc oxide, manganese gluconate, magnesium oxide, potassium iodide, sodium selenite), vitamins (vitamin E supplement, pyridoxine hydrochloride [vitamin B6], thiamine mononitrate [Vitamin B1], vitamin D3 supplement), mixed tocopherols (preservative), taurine, parsley.

 - Guaranteed Analysis: Crude Protein: min 6.4%, Crude Fat: min 3.5%, Crude Fiber: max 1.1%, Moisture: max 75.5%; 40 kcal/oz.

 When it comes to treats, most people are accustomed to giving their furry friends table scraps or the preservative-heavy bacon-flavored dog treats available at most pet stores.
 Needless to say, these are probably not the most nutritious options for your pup.

 PetPlate does things differently.
-Their Chicken Apple Sausage Bites are 100% organic and made with USDA-certified chicken.
-This recipe is human-grade and made free from grain and any fillers.
+Their dog treats are 100% organic and made with USDA-certified, human-grade ingredients.
 PetPlate offers 50% off your first order of treats, and you can purchase them once or add them to your regular subscription.